GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-15/index.md

 **Episode 15:** by Joe Mason in Montreal, PQ (November, 2020)<br>
 [Previous episodes](/tags/chromium-chronicle/)

 Chrome is a big project with many sub-systems.
-It’s common to find code written for one component that would be useful elsewhere, but might have hidden restrictions.
+It's common to find code written for one component that would be useful elsewhere, but might have hidden restrictions.
 For safety, **limit external access to dangerous functionality**.
 For instance, a custom function tuned for specific performance needs: